ssokolova01/SingleCell_Internship_HackBio/README.md

 Given their unique nature as anucleate cell fragments, the low occurrence of platelets is difficult to interpret based solely on the clustering results.

 ***Functional state.*** Immune system activation.
 Inflammation, most likely infectious nature.
-Expression of CCL genes coding chemokines, which are markers of active infection inflammation process.
+Expression of CCL genes coding chemokines and IL genes coding cytokines, which are the markers of an active infection inflammation process.

 ***Conclusion.*** Cell cluster qualitative and quantitative distribution presents peripheral blood in activated immune system status and acute intense inflammation process, most probably caused by infection.
 Further functional gene analysis is required to clarify the nature of the pathology.